Hip Dysplasia

 Spica cast

 A Spica cast is a type of body cast doctors prescribe to treat hip dysplasia in babies.
 It helps to move joint bones to their right position and keep them there.
 It takes 3-6 or more months to resolve the hip dislocation.
-It is also a popular hip dislocation treatment for mild cases.
+It is also a popular hip dysplasia treatment for mild cases.

 Exercise